 What We Know About The Silent Spreaders Of COVID-19

-Is it possible to be infected with coronavirus and show no symptoms?
+Is it possible to be infected with the coronavirus and show no symptoms?
 Or go through a period of several days before symptoms kick in?

 And even in this stage with no cough, no fever, no sign of illness, could you be transmitting the virus to others?